Niranjana2410/CODE-A-POOKALAM-2025-COMPETITION/README.md

 Prerequisites:

 -Install Python 3.7+ from python.org.
+-install pygame and imageio
 -Save the file as pookkalam.py.
 -Double-click the file — on most systems this will open a Python window and run the turtle graphics directly.
       OR
 -Install Python 3.7+ on your system.
 -Install Visual Studio Code (VS Code).
 -In VS Code, install the Python extension.
+-install python and imageio
 -Open the file/folder in VS Code and select the correct Python interpreter (bottom-right corner).

 Running the Code: